Incircle and excircles: Euler's theorem

 Euler's theorem states that in a triangle:

 where $R$ and $r$ are the circumradius and inradius respectively, and $d$ is the distance between the circumcenter and the incenter.

 For excircles the equation is similar:

 where $r_\text{ex}$ is the radius of one of the excircles, and $d_\text{ex}$ is the distance between the circumcenter and that excircle's center.

 Generalization to other polygons

 Some (but not all) quadrilaterals have an incircle.
 These are called tangential quadrilaterals.
 Among their many properties perhaps the most important is that their two pairs of opposite sides have equal sums.
 This is called the Pitot theorem.

 More generally, a polygon with any number of sides that has an inscribed circle (that is, one that is tangent to each side) is called a tangential polygon.

+Generalization to topological triangles

+If you consider topological triangles, you can also define a notion of inscribed circle that fits inside.
+It is no longer described as tangent to all sides since your topological triangle might not be differentiable everywhere.
+Rather it is defined as a circle whose center has the same minimal distance to each side.
+Its a proven fact that an inscribed circle always exists in any topological triangle.